Criminal justice system is “badly run and badly led” - says Michael Gove, former Lord Chancellor Find out more

 MSc Psychology (Conversion)

 Thinking of a career in psychology?
 Or just want to expand your knowledge in the field?
-Our MSc Psychology (Conversion) is a great place to start.
+Studying MSc Psychology (Conversion) at The University of Law is a great place to start.
 Specifically designed for non-psychology graduates, this course is a great introduction to critical psychological skills, knowledge and values applied to real world contexts.

 Abstract profile of a human face Professionals in a meeting